vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/032/07_yajAma_innamasA.md

 mamátuḥ and med. mamā́te, share the same subj. and obj., with the 1st clause positive and the second negated.
 Clearly the poet is playing with two different senses of √mā.

-Gr, Geldner, and Oldenberg neatly convert the word play to “messen” (‘measure’) versus “ermessen” (‘gauge, grasp, realize’)(or so I understand them).
-My “measure” / “measure up to” is a similar attempt whose purport is close to Kü (378) and Witzel Gotō: “sich messen.”
+Grassmann, Geldner, and Oldenberg neatly convert the word play to “messen” (‘measure’) versus “ermessen” (‘gauge, grasp, realize’)(or so I understand them).
+My “measure” / “measure up to” is a similar attempt whose purport is close to Kümmel (378) and Witzel Gotō: “sich messen.”